The first direct measurement of gravitational potential decay rate at cosmological scales and improved dark energy constraint: Methodology and Data

 For LSS tracers, we base on the photo-z galaxy catalog from the DESI Legacy Imaging Surveys.
 The DESI instrument is designed to measure the redshifts of galaxies and quasars from the northern hemisphere in a 14,000 ${\rm deg}^2$ survey, for which the imaging data are provided by three projects: {\it the Beijing-Arizona Sky Survey} (BASS), {\it the Mayall z-band Legacy Survey} (MzLS), {\it the DECam Legacy Survey} (DECaLS).
 In combination with the {\it Dark Energy Survey} (DES), the joint sky coverage of the Data Release 8 (DR8) of the Legacy Surveys approaches $\sim$ 20000 ${\rm deg}^2$, which is a key to reduce the statistical error in the ISW measurement.
 We select galaxies from the DR8 photometric galaxy catalog \footnote{\url{http://batc.bao.ac.cn/~zouhu/doku.php?id=projects:desi_photoz:;}} and form volume-limited galaxy samples.
 The DR8 photometric catalog \citep{2019ApJS..242....8Z} is selected upon the three optical bands ($g$, $r$, $z$) and mid-infrared bands observed by the Wide-field Infrared Survey Explorer satellite~\citep{2019ApJS..242....8Z,2016AAS...22831702S,2005IJMPA..20.3121F,2016AAS...22831701B,2018ApJS..239...18A}.
 The photo-z of each galaxy is estimated by a local linear regression algorithm \citep{2016MNRAS.460.1371B,2018ApJ...862...12G}.
 The catalogue also provides apparent magnitudes in g, r, z bands, and stellar masses of galaxies.

 LDPs depend on the galaxy sample selected.
 Following \citet{2021MNRAS.500.3838D}, we select galaxies with r-band absolute magnitudes\footnote{The absolute magnitudes used have not been K-corrected.
 Since galaxies within the same photo-z bin have similar K-correction and the LDP generation is sensitive only to relative brightness between these galaxies, this lack of K- correction is not an issue for our purpose.} $M_r<-21.5$ and $0.2<\leq z^P<0.4$.
 This results into $1.33\times 10^6$ galaxies.
-We exclude all regions within $R_s=3^{'}$ radius of any galaxies in this sample and define the remaining sky positions as LDPs.
+We exclude all regions within $R_s=3^{'}$ radius \footnote{Larger Rs or more galaxies locates denser low density areas but less number of LDPs.
+The adopted $R_s=3^{'}$ is a balance between the two.} of any galaxies in this sample and define the remaining sky positions as LDPs.
 Statistically speaking, LDPs correspond to underdense regions \citep{2019ApJ...874....7D,2021MNRAS.500.3838D}.
 We apply the same operations on galaxies at $0.4<z^P<0.6$ and $0.6<z^P<0.8$ respectively (Table \ref{tab:DR}).

 We sample LDPs on equal-area HEALPix grids at $N_{\rm side}=4096$, which corresponds to an angular resolution of $0.859'$.
 We then follow \cite{2021MNRAS.500.3838D} to define the pixelized LDP over-density field $\delta_{\rm LDP}$ at Nside=512 resolution,